Stock markets on edge over Delta virus variant, Fed policy

-European stocks, as measured by the pan-European STOXX 600 index, were up 0.4%, helped by a jump in industrial, financial and mining stocks, sectors set to benefit from economic improvements.
+European stocks, as measured by the pan-European STOXX 600 index (.STOXX), were up 0.4%, helped by a jump in industrial, financial and mining stocks, sectors set to benefit from economic improvements.

 Optimism around a steady recovery has put the European benchmark on course for its fifth straight month of gains.

-U.S. stock futures, the S&P 500 e-minis, were flat, while MSCI’s all country world index, which tracks shares across 50 countries, was 0.1% weaker, off record highs scaled the day before.
+U.S. stock futures, the S&P 500 e-minis , were flat, while MSCI's all country world index (.MIWD00000PUS), which tracks shares across 50 countries, was 0.1% weaker, off record highs scaled the day before.

 Fears over the spread of the highly infectious Delta variant are denting sentiment at a time markets are on edge after the Fed shocked traders with a hawkish tilt earlier this month.